Includes government records, manuscripts, photos and other primary sources

 - Our Card Catalog dates from 1875-1993 and is not searchable online.

 Most of the descriptions in the Archives Catalog are for individual manuscript collections and State Archives records series (groups of records that result from a shared function or activity, have a particular format, or were kept together for some other reason).
-However, general descriptions of records of individual state agencies and counties, as well as a few descriptions of more detailed groups of records, are also included.
+The database includes general descriptions of records of individual state agencies and counties as well as manuscript collections.
+Descriptions of more detailed groups of materials, microfilm rolls, and some individual items are also included, particularly for records, photographs, maps, and drawings of the Atchison, Topeka, and Santa Fe Railway and subsidiaries and items on Kansas Memory.

 The results displayed give contents information for most of our unpublished materials.
 For small collections and records series, only basic information is included at the present time.
-Additional descriptions and details such as box, folder, and microfilm roll contents information will be added in the future.
+Additional descriptions and details such as box and folder lists are added as time and staffing permit.

 For help using these records and collections, please contact our reference staff.